Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 That seems like a lot to give up, but it reveals how far the BCST organization has drifted in the opposite direction from Dr. Sutherland’s original non-doing principles of “be still.”

 Not until you can ‘be still’ will you ‘know’ the essence of Dr. Sutherland’s biodynamics.
 Do you want to enjoy actual living contact with the whole-body tidal expressions of the Breath of Life?
-Then you must clearly realize for yourself that the BCST principles and practices are functional, which opposes non-doing, non-efferent biodynamic principles.
+Then you must clearly realize for yourself that the BCST principles and practices are functional, which oppose the non-doing, non-efferent biodynamic principles.

 Prior to an actual embodied contact with primary respiration, “be still” is an empty phrase.

 Dr. Sutherland publicly characterized his non-doing disposition in writing as early as 1947.
 In the preface for his 1948 edition of Cranial Bowl he wrote, “allowing the physiological functioning within to manifest its unerring potency, rather than the application of blind force from without.”
-By the mid-50’s, after Dr. Sutherland moved to Point Pinos in Pacific Grove, California, he was emphatic about practicing in an utter non-doing manner: no testing of the Spheno-basilar joint for lesion patterns, and not to add any outside force.
+By the mid-50’s, after Dr. Sutherland moved to Point Pinos in Pacific Grove, California, he was emphatic about practicing an utterly non-doing manner: no testing of the Spheno-basilar joint for lesion patterns, and not to add any outside force.

-And again, the essence of Dr. Sutherland’s instructions are: when you be still you naturally synchronize with whole-body primary respiration within you that is an expression of the Breath of Life.
+And again, the essence of Dr. Sutherland’s instructions are: when you can be still you naturally synchronize with whole-body primary respiration within you that is an expression of the Breath of Life.
 After he realized the boundless power of the Breath of Life, Dr. Sutherland never again suggested in any way that we orient to the nervous system, or intend.
-No longer did he treat symptoms, nor mix biomechanical, functional, and biodynamic - the three types of cranial work (Teachings in the Science of Osteopathy, p.166).
+No longer did he treat symptoms, nor mix biomechanical, functional, and biodynamic - the three types of cranial work (See Teachings in the Science of Osteopathy, p.166).